mac-comp127-marshs24/project-SolarExodus/README.md

 ### How to Run the Program
   1. Open the code on an IDE
-  2. Go to the GameMain.java file
+  2. Go to the `GameMain.java` file
-  3. Click 'run' to start the mission!
+  3. Click `Run` to start the mission!

 ### How to Play the Game
 <img src="res/other/gameplay.png" width = "63%">